Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment

 \section{Introduction}

-Large language models (LLMs) have made tremendous progress in advancing medical AI, achieving strong performance on rigorous benchmarks—including USMLE‑style examinations—and across diverse clinical tasks~\cite{singhal2025toward, singhal2023large, sandmann2025benchmark, mcduff2025towards, gaber2025evaluating}.
-Recent advances in reasoning~\cite{jaech2024openai, guo2025deepseek} and post‑training methods such as supervised fine‑tuning (SFT)~\cite{wu2024pmc, qiu2024towards, qiu2025quantifying} have spurred interest in diagnostic applications, where the challenge is not simply answering a question but managing a complex, evolving patient case.
+Large language models~(LLMs) have made tremendous progress in advancing medical AI, achieving strong performance on rigorous benchmarks, including USMLE-style examinations, and across diverse clinical tasks~\cite{singhal2025toward, singhal2023large, sandmann2025benchmark, mcduff2025towards, gaber2025evaluating}.
+Recent advances in reasoning~\cite{jaech2024openai, guo2025deepseek} and post-training methods such as supervised fine-tuning (SFT)~\cite{wu2024pmc, qiu2024towards, qiu2025quantifying} have spurred interest in diagnostic applications, where the challenge is not simply answering a question but managing a complex, evolving patient case.

 Clinical diagnosis, however, is not a static prediction problem.
-It is inherently an iterative long-term decision‑making process under uncertainty: clinicians must synthesize partial information, decide which examination to recommend—or whether to commit to a diagnosis—and balance informativeness, timeliness, cost, and safety.
-Yet, existing LLMs are predominantly trained on passively collected, instruction‑style corpora that assume a complete, fixed patient records~\cite{ singhal2025toward, mcduff2025towards, wu2024pmc, chen2023meditron, wang2025baichuan, dubey2024llama}.
-This static paradigm collapses the multi‑turn nature of real diagnosis into a single shot, eliminating the interaction with an external environment or revise hypotheses as evidence accumulates.
-As a result, state‑of‑the‑art models often fail to plan full diagnostic trajectories~\cite{qiu2025quantifying, hager2024evaluation, liao2024automatic, johri2025evaluation, agentclinic}, including which tests to recommend, when to stop, and when to final diagnose.
+It is inherently an \change{interactive} long-term decision-making process under uncertainty: clinicians must synthesize partial information, decide which examination to recommend, or whether to commit to a diagnosis, that balance informativeness, timeliness, cost, and safety.
+Yet, existing LLMs are predominantly trained on passively collected, instruction-style corpora that assume a complete, fixed patient records~\cite{ singhal2025toward, mcduff2025towards, wu2024pmc, chen2023meditron, wang2025baichuan, dubey2024llama} without dynamic evolving.
+This static paradigm collapses the multi-turn nature of real diagnosis into a single shot, eliminating the interaction with an external environment or revise hypotheses as dynamic evidence accumulates and updates.
+As a result, state-of-the-art models often fail to plan full diagnostic trajectories~\cite{qiu2025quantifying, hager2024evaluation, liao2024automatic, johri2025evaluation, agentclinic}, including which tests to recommend, when to stop, and when to final diagnose.

-In this paper, we introduce a framework for training large language models as diagnostic agents in a virtual clinical environment with reinforcement learning~(RL)~(Figure~\ref{fig:teaser}a), enabling them to learn policies that actively manage multi‑turn diagnostic trajectories, adaptively suggest examinations, and commit to final diagnoses.